membraneframework/membrane_ffmpeg_swresample_plugin/README.md

 ## Using on Windows

-It is possible to compile and use this element on Windows platform.
+It is possible to compile and use this plugin on Windows platform.
 That requires:

 * Git-LFS to clone binaries placed in `ext/windows` directory
 * Visual C++ Build Tools with Windows SDK (tested on build tools 2015 and SDK for Windows 10)